Crime & Safety

 The cooperation and involvement of all community members is essential for making the campus safe.
 All students, faculty, and staff should be alert at all times; immediately report malfunctions and suspicious persons or activity; be sure that doors are locked when leaving rooms or buildings; and take common sense precautions.
 Since over 90% of Cornell students live on campus, student cooperation and support are especially important.
 The College cannot be responsible for accidents, personal injury, damage to property or loss of personal property.

-Everyone is requested to be aware of the following:
+Everyone is requested to exercise the following safety precautions:

 8. Window shades or shutters should be drawn or closed at night, especially when room lights are on.